 HIGHLIGHTED REPRESENTATIONS (Litigation)

 - Sensible Citizens of Manhattan Beach v.
 City of Manhattan Beach.
-Represented City of Manhattan Beach as in a writ of mandate CEQA appeal involving the expansion and enhancement of the Manhattan Village Shopping Center – a 44-acre development that added new retail and restaurant areas, three parking structures, and supporting facilities and infrastructure.
+Represented City of Manhattan Beach in a writ of mandate CEQA appeal involving the expansion and enhancement of the Manhattan Village Shopping Center – a 44-acre development that added new retail and restaurant areas, three parking structures, and supporting facilities and infrastructure.
 Stephen and the litigation team at RWG obtained a complete victory in the trial court.
 The case involved complex environmental challenges, including impacts to hazardous materials, traffic, and aesthetics; the proper exercise of independent judgment; and whether recirculation of an environmental impact report was necessary

 - Cheung v.
 City of Beverly Hills.
 Represented City of Beverly Hills in a writ of mandate land use and planning appeal involving the approval and construction of a $14.5 million-dollar residence.
 Stephen obtained a complete victory from the trial court and successfully defended that decision in the Court of Appeal, where a three-justice panel issued a unanimous, unpublished decision upholding the trial court victory.
 The case presented complex challenges to the ministerial and discretionary duties of the City; issues of statutory interpretation and application; and exhaustion of remedies and preservation of issues on appeal.